Last updated: February 22, 2017

-Cell phone/texting news: The “Driving Under the Influence of Electronics Act” being proposed for the 2017 legislative session would hike fines and report offenders to their insurance companies.
-Sponsored by state Rep. Jessyn Farrell and Sen. Ann Rivers, the measure seeks a fine of $350 for texting or other uses of a handheld cell phone.
-Both Farrell and Rivers saw their distracted driving measures advance but ultimately fall short in recent years.
+Cell phone/texting news: The “Driving Under the Influence of Electronics Act” proposed for the 2017 legislative session would hike fines and report offenders to their insurance companies.
+Sponsored by state Rep. Jessyn Farrell and Sen. Ann Rivers, House Bill 1371 and Senate Bill 5289 seek a fine of $350 for texting or other uses of a handheld cell phone.
+Offenses would become moving violations.
+Both bills made it out of committee and past the legislative cutoff in mid-February.

 The Farrell-Rivers plan for 2017 also seeks to update the distracted driving laws, which have fallen behind the times.
 Washington’s Traffic Safety Commission says the laws were groundbreaking a decade ago, but outdated today.
-As written, Washington state law covers text messaging but “doesn’t preclude you from looking at Facebook or the Internet as you’re driving,” said Darrin Grondel, director of the Traffic Safety Commission.
+The new legislation focuses on the holding of personal electronic devices, but allows “minimal” interaction to turn on some functions such as GPS.
+As written, current Washington state law bars text messaging but “doesn’t preclude you from looking at Facebook or the Internet as you’re driving,” said Darrin Grondel, director of the Traffic Safety Commission.

 - Drivers are prohibited from holding cell phones and other wireless communications devices to their ears.

 - Teenage drivers are barred from using all cell phones and other wireless communications devices.

 Distracted driving fine: $124, more if an accident results (source WSP).

 Distracted driving legislation (2017):